makrai/notes/fyshe13-vsm-compos.md

   * Latent Semantic Analysis (Landauer and Dumais, 1997) and
   * LDA Topic models (Blei et al., 2003).
 * Local patterns based on word co-occurrence in a fixed width window
-  * Hyperspace Analogue to Language (Lund and Burgess, 1996).
-Subsequent
+  * Hyperspace Analogue to Language (Lund and Burgess, 1996)
-  * increasing linguistic sophistication, up to full syntactic and dependency parses (Lin, 1998; Padó and Lapata, 2007; Baroni and Lenci, 2010).
+  * increasing linguistic sophistication, up to full syntactic and dep parses (Lin, 1998; Padó and Lapata, 2007; Baroni and Lenci, 2010)

 ## In this paper we systematically explore the utility of a